Lance Wallnau: Trump as King Cyrus figure

 Since 2015, Wallnau has been a supporter of Donald Trump and is known for popularizing the concept of Trump as a modern-day biblical King Cyrus, from the Book of Isaiah, chapter 45.
 Cyrus—seen as anointed by God—freed the Jewish people from Babylonian captivity while not himself a believer in their faith.
 Wallnau holds that Cyrus is an archetype of a secular political leader chosen by God.
 He later came to the belief that there have been many previous iterations worldwide, including "George Washington, Abraham Lincoln, Winston Churchill, Margaret Thatcher and Ronald Reagan", with Trump as the current American Cyrus figure, and others such as Viktor Orbán, Andrzej Duda, and Jair Bolsonaro in other countries.
 Additionally, Wallnau contends that Trump will help reconstruct the United States and prevent cultural collapse, thereby bringing the apostolic reformation, rechristianization, and stability to other countries with the help of "anointed" Christians.
 Regarding Trump, Wallnau has stated "he is like a Reformer in secular garb" and links the 45th president to the 45th chapter of Isaiah.
-The concept soon became part of NAR belief.
+The concept soon became part of the NAR belief.
 In 2019, Wallnau appeared on the Jim Bakker Show and sold a gold coin with Cyrus and Trump on it.

 Other Christian leaders such as Beth Moore have publicly taken issue with Wallnau's characterization, stating "[w]e can't sanctify idolatry by labeling a leader our Cyrus.
 We need no Cyrus.
 We have a king.
 His name is Jesus."